 My go-to, no-brainer cocktail is a Gin Tonic.
 This classic and easy drink is light, refreshing, and perfect for any occasion.
+And the best part is, that it’s low-carb!

 About a year ago, I had to switch to a low carb (carbohydrate) diet and I was bummed that I wouldn’t be able to enjoy my favorite cocktail.
 Since carbs suddenly became precious, I didn’t want to exhaust my daily allowance in drinks:-)